Community Health

 Source:

-Parents reported in 2017 that 99% of children always or often feel safe in their neighborhood, although 13% of children experienced some form of bullying during the previous 12 month period.
-Most children also received preventative health care (85%), which is important for healthy growth and development.
+2020 Racine County Community Health Survey ReportCity of Racine Resident Parents reported in 2020 that 95% of children always or often feel safe in their neighborhood, although 9% of children experienced some form of bullying during the previous 12 month period.
+Most children also received preventative health care (95%), which is important for healthy growth and development.
+However, only about 25% of children were reported to have had the recommended physical activity of 60 mins/5 day a week.

 Sources: